 In the final years of his life, Usui Sensei was teaching his personal spiritual system, which he called simply “My Method”(Usui states in his own words, in the Usui Reiki Hikkei (Usui Reiki Manual given to his students) that, “My Usui Reiki Ryoho is an original, it’s nothing like this in the world. . . .
 So I would like to release this method to the public for everyone’s benefit and hope for everyone’s happiness.

 My Reiki Ryoho is an original method based on intuitive power in the universe. . . .

-By this power, the body gets healthy and enhances happiness of life and peaceful mind.
+With this power, the body gets healthy and enhances the happiness of life and a peaceful mind.
 Going on he states that, ” I’ve never been given this method by anybody nor studied to get psychic power to heal.
-I accidentally realized that I have received healing power when I felt the air change in mysterious way during fasting.
+I accidentally realized that I have received healing power when I felt the air change in a mysterious way during fasting.
 So I have a hard time explaining it exactly, even if I am the founder.

 Scholars and men of intelligence have been studying this phenomenon but modern science can not solve it.
 But I believe that day will come naturally ” ….Usui 1924

 His students referred to this as Usui-Teate.
 By this time the system, which originally had no divisions, now included several levels of achievement.
 The naming convention was influenced by Usui’s friend Jigoro Kano, the founder of Japanese Judo.

 Usui’s own application of Usui-Teate.
 It was practiced in Usui’s dojo in 1925.
 It does not contain any of the material introduced by Hayashi, Eguchi, or Ushida.

 The true origins are rooted deeply in Japanese tradition that has existed for thousands of years.
 The teachings are presented exactly as passed on by a student who studied directly with Usui from 1920 until 1926.
 They are not interpreted through a Buddhist lens or by a post-Meiji Japanese viewpoint.